GitHub integration overview

 Log in to GitHub as the machine user.

 Log in to the CircleCI web app.
 When GitHub prompts you to authorize CircleCI, click the Authorize application button.

 From the Projects page, follow all projects you want the machine user to have access to.

-On the Project Settings > Checkout SSH keys page, click the Authorize With GitHub button.
+On the Project Settings > SSH keys page, under the User Key section, click the Authorize With GitHub button.
 This gives CircleCI permission to create and upload SSH keys to GitHub on behalf of the machine user.

 Now, CircleCI will use the machine user’s SSH key for any Git commands that run during your builds.

 Third party applications